 Since its release in October 2020, the show has garnered positive reviews from critics for its massive scope and enthralling plot.
-If the obvious connection between history and the show’s plot has made you wonder if it is based on true events, we have got your back!
+If the apparent connection between history and the show’s plot has made you wonder if real events inspire it, here is everything you need to know.

 Yes, ‘Barbarians’ is based on a true story.
-The battle of the Teutoburg Forest did really happen in September 9 CE.
+The battle of the Teutoburg Forest did really happen on September 9, CE.
 This was a time when the pre-Christian Roman empire was at the height of its power.
-Caesar Augustus was still alive and ruled over a massive empire, stretching from the north African coast in the south to modern-day Britain in the north.
+Caesar Augustus was still alive and ruled over a massive empire, stretching from the North African coast in the south to modern-day Britain in the north.
 Rome witnessed unprecedented military, economic, and infrastructural growth under its first emperor.
 This is why the Germanic victory over the Imperial forces is an impressive feat.

 While Augustus himself was not directly involved in the battle, he did appoint Publius Quinctilius Varus (Gaetano Aronica), the man who would lead the Roman army during the battle, as the governor of the newly-established Roman province of Germania in 7 CE.
 Arminius and his brother Flavus, the sons of Segimerus the Conqueror, the chief of the Cherusci tribe, arrived in Rome at some point in the 1st century BC.
 While they were essentially hostages to ensure their father’s good behavior, Arminius was allowed to join the Imperial army and even rise to the rank of Equestrian.

-Arminius came back to Germania after Varus had assumed the duties of the military and administrative leadership in the province.
+Arminius returned to Germania after Varus had assumed the military and administrative leadership duties in the province.
 Although he was outwardly one of Varus’ most trusted advisors, he brought together various warring Germanic tribes in one alliance against Rome in secret.
 Between 6 and 9 CE, the Romans were forced to relocate 8 out of the 11 legions stationed in Germania to deal with Bellum Batonianum, a rebellion that was taking place in the western Balkans.

 This brought the total number of active combatants somewhere between 14,000 and 22,000.
 The alliance of the native tribes, on the other hand, had 15,000-20,000 warriors.
 Due to Arminius’ clever planning, the alliance lost only a handful of warriors against 15,000-20,000 deaths in the Roman camp.
 Many officers, including Varus himself, committed suicide.
 According to Roman historian Tacitus, some of the other officers were offered as sacrifices by their captors to their gods.